jfraire/jfraire.github.io/posts/stacking-of-astronomical-images/index.rst

 ..
 TEASER_END

-I finally acquired a small telescope, and I managed to take a few tenths of pictures of the Moon and the globular cluster M13.
+I finally acquired a small telescope, and I managed to take a few tenths of pictures of the Moon, a couple of galaxies, and the globular cluster M13.

 .. image:: /images/moon_and_m13_before_processing.jpg
     :height: 250